Dance archive, what does it mean? Do the process of archiving and dancing come together?

 Education — transmission of knowledge — comes from various sources of the community.

 In such contexts, individuals and groups are responsible for keeping alive the common knowledge.
-This information does not lay to books or other material tools.
+This information does not lay to books or other materials.

 Furthermore, one embraces particular regard towards one’s body.